Street vs medical cannabis

 Street (illicit) vs medical cannabis

-Two mains differences between street cannabis* and medical cannabis are the level of quality control and consistency and the visibility of cannabinoid content, such as THC and CBD.
+The two main differences between street cannabis* and medical cannabis are the level of quality control and consistency and the visibility of cannabinoid content, such as THC and CBD.
 As street cannabis is illegal, it is not subject to quality or testing requirements.
 In contrast, medical cannabis in Australia is highly regulated to ensure patient safety and consistency of product formulation.
 Please note: medical cannabis products, including CBD-only products, that can be purchased online are considered illegal as they do not comply with Australian regulation.

 A number of safety concerns result from the lack of quality control of street cannabis.
 Without complete chemical analysis in a certified laboratory, the composition of street cannabis is essentially unknown.
 It follows that concentrations of the psychoactive element, THC (tetrahydrocannabinol), may be significantly higher than expected, increasing the risk of adverse events.
 Products containing unknown THC levels are also a concern of patients seeking THC-free products as they may inadvertently fail drug tests for driving or work purposes.